 These qualities can be used to determine if an individual is deserving of attention, award, or advancement.
-You can post these things in a prominent location, such as a break room bulletin board or employee handbook, to ensure that all employees are aware of how to enhance their cooperation skills.
+You can post these things in a prominent location, such as a break room bulletin board or employee handbook, to ensure that all employees are aware of enhancing their cooperation skills.

 Use formal and informal feedback

 In a team-oriented workplace, leaders should provide their team members with a combination of formal and informal feedback.
-Informal feedback demonstrates to team members that their leaders are also members of the team and committed to its success, whereas formal feedback might include specific and direct instructions for projects or other responsibilities.
+Informal feedback demonstrates to team members that their leaders are also team members and committed to its success.
+In contrast, formal feedback might include specific and direct instructions for projects or other responsibilities.
 This combination enables employees to feel at ease and content while yet being professional and productive.
-Provide informal comments on a consistent basis, such as once a week or once every other week, and do formal evaluations once a quarter, twice a year, or once a year.
+Provide informal comments consistently, such as once a week or once every other week, and do formal evaluations once a quarter, twice a year, or once a year.

 Have diversity training

 Diversity training teaches individuals that everyone comes from a unique background and that those differences are advantageous.
 Diverse viewpoints can enhance the creative process and foster a sense of belonging for all team members.
 If you are a team leader or manager, you might hold open talks to encourage people to express their views.
 Additionally, you might contact corporate decision-makers about developing a company-wide diversity training program.

 As a team leader, you can demonstrate loyalty by talking openly, offering assistance, and encouraging the work of each team member.
 This enables people to feel secure in their job and accept the possibility of making errors on occasion.

 Businesses might substitute cooperation and innovation for individuality to foster a successful team atmosphere.
 As a leader, you can establish boundaries, but you should allow your team to be creative within those limitations.
 This approach promotes employee ownership and involvement while also enjoying their work.